sashadatsenko888-code/conditions-database/README.md

 Workflow

-Live Parser (Romy’s module) automatically fetches and structures data from official Freddie/Fannie websites.
+Live Parser automatically fetches and structures data from official Freddie/Fannie websites.

 If the parser fails or a section changes, the system loads the corresponding .md file from this repository.